Helion Energy: Compression

 Two FRC plasmoids are accelerated to velocities exceeding 300 km/s with pulsed magnetic fields which then merge into a single plasmoid at high pressure.
-Published plans target compressing fusion plasmas to 12 Tesla (T).
+Published plans target compressing fusion plasmas to 15 tesla (T).

 Energy generation

-Energy is captured by direct energy conversion that uses the expansion of the plasma to induce a current in the magnetic compression- and acceleration- coils.
-Separately it translates high-energy fusion products, such as alpha particles directly into a voltage.
-3He produced by D-D fusion carries 0.82 MeV of energy.
+Energy is captured by direct energy conversion that uses the expansion of the plasma to induce a current in the magnetic compression and acceleration coils.
+Separately it translates high-energy fusion products, such as alpha particles, directly into electricity.
+3He produced by D–D fusion carries 0.82 MeV of energy.
 Tritium byproducts carry 1.01 MeV, while the proton produces 3.02 MeV.